splunk/qbec/site/content/reference/qbec-yaml.md

   # if the following attribute is set to true, qbec will add component names also as labels to Kubernetes objects.
   addComponentLabel: true

+  # choose how `qbec apply` updates existing resources.
+Defaults to `client`.
+  # set to `server` to use Kubernetes server-side apply.
+  applyStrategy: server
 ```

 ### Environment files